steps to voiceover success

 Do You Want To Be An Actor?

 Acting is acting.
 Voiceover acting is no different from any other type of acting.
-It simply comes with specific technical and performance challenges that are unique to the art form.
+It simply comes with specific technical and performance challenges that are unique to this art form.
 This is not a career where you merely speak for a living, As a voiceover actor, you act for a living.
 Are you accepting of the possibility of life as a 'starving' artist?
 Are you comfortable performing in front of others?
-If you never thought about being an actor or don't want to do be, this is not for you.
+If you never thought about being an actor or don't want to be one, this is not for you.

 A Career in Voiceover is Just That - A Career